-Seasonal changes are a fantastic time to turn an eye to your home.
+Seasonal changes are a great time to turn an eye to your home.
 Whether it’s decluttering, washing or revamping, make sure to set aside some time at the end of each season to give your space a little TLC.
 How can you prep for a smooth transition between summer and fall?
 Below are seven ways to prep your home for the cooler season.

 1. Gutter patrol.
 The rains of spring and heat of summer can often lead to gutter packed with soggy or sun-baked debris.
 Clean out your gutters to make way for the leaves of fall.

 2. Inspect your heating system.
 Before revving up the heat this fall, check your furnace and furnace filter to make sure nothing needs replacing or cleaning.

 3. Check the roof.
 Have a professional inspect your roof for loose shingles, leaks and other wear and tear.

 4. Window watch.
 Inspect the seals around your window to make sure no precious heat will escape during the cooler months.
 And while you’re at it, give them a scrub for some seasonal sparkle.